Have we met yet?

-My first iPad Served me SO well the past 5 years, and this past December I finally upgraded both my iPad and Pencil to the newest versions.
-Obviously if you are an artists, graphic designer, or calligrapher, justifying an iPad Pro is pretty easy.
-But what about those of us who don’t have an art-driven purpose for the purpose?
-The iPad Pro has ended up being easy for me to justify in my business and for any of you out there on the fence, trying to justify the purchase, I though that hearing about the ways I use mine, how it has paid for itself, and why I think it’s worth it might help you make the leap into an iPad Pro for your business.
+My first iPad Served me SO well the past 5 years, and this past December I finally upgraded both my iPad Pro and Pencil to the newest versions.
+Obviously, if you are an artist, graphic designer, or calligrapher, justifying an iPad Pro is pretty easy.
+But what about those of us who don’t have an art-driven purpose for the purchase?
+The iPad Pro has ended up being easy for me to justify in my business and for any of you out there on the fence, trying to justify the purchase, I thought that hearing about the ways I use mine, how it has paid for itself, and why I think it’s worth it might help you make the leap into an iPad Pro for your business.

 Digital Planning: I know you love paper, I do, too.
 But making the switch to a digital planner has meant one less notebook sitting around and one less thing I feel like I need to carry with me.
 Digital Planners give you the same experience as your beloved paper planner, especially if you have an Apple Pencil.
 I turned my best-selling paper planner into a digital planner for Goodnotes (you can purchase it in my shop) and wasn’t convinced I’d ever be the type of person to make the switch entirely, but I finally did and haven’t looked back.
 Check out this blog post for more about Digital Planning.

 Replace your stack of notebooks: similar to the first example, if you have an iPad and Apple Pencil the device can essentially replace all of those notebooks and journals you have.
 I used to keep a notebook for business ideas, podcast ideas, blog post ideas, favorite quotes, free-writing + more.
-Now, I have created digital notebooksin the Goodnotes App on my iPad and using the Apple Pencil I get the same satisfaction of writing and the same benefits of the brain/hand connections but everything feels so much more organized and accessible.
+Now, I have created digital notebooks in the Goodnotes App on my iPad and using the Apple Pencil I get the same satisfaction of writing and the same benefits of the brain/hand connections but everything feels so much more organized and accessible.
 I love being able access my notebooks from anywhere.
-If I’m at a coffee shop or on vacations I have access to all my notes and random ideas just by opening up the app.
-And added benefit is that you can also put Goodnotes on your iPhone so that all your notebooks or planners sync across devices.
+If I’m at a coffee shop or on vacation I have access to all my notes and random ideas just by opening up the ap.
+An added benefit is that you can also put Goodnotes on your iPhone so that all your notebooks or planners sync across devices.

 Online courses: I love taking online courses and I’ve found my iPad to be a really great tool for these not only because it’s such a great device for watching video tutorials or tuning into a webinar, but also because it makes it so easy to download and organize all those PDF workbooks and resources that come along with your online course purchase.
 In the past I’d download them to my desktop, would rarely ever print one off, and I was lucky if I ever remembered to actually complete the course.
 Since getting an iPad and being able to save, open, read, highlight, and take notes on these PDFs digitally I have found that I am way more likely to follow through.